Leonawesley/daily_planner_app/README.md

 ## Overview

 This project is used for planning and scheduling the daily itinerary.
+In this project html, css, Javascript and Jquery are used to develop and manipulate webpages.

 ## Project Details
 In this application on the webpage header the current date will be displayed.
 The application will display the time from 9am to 5pm.
 User will be given a textarea to write their activites or schedule and a button to save the activites.
 Current hour will be displayed as red textarea.
 Past hours are displayed in grey textarea and future hours are displayed in green textarea.